KristanLaimon/KristanLaimon/resume/aboutme.md

   <img src="../Images/Foxxy1.jpg" width="350">
 </p>

 I'm just a guy in love with computer science, it's branches and everything it has to offer.
-In this place i'm recolecting my active-passive skills in a list to see my progress and habilites.
+In this place i'm recolecting my active-passive skills in a list to see my progress and habilities.
 You can ignore it or wathever 🦊

 Skills: